- Things to Do

 What you'll find: These neighboring island towns are worth a visit during your stay.
 7-Mile Island is home to Avalon and Stone Harbor, charming seaside villages with boutique shopping and dining.
 Stone Harbor is also home to Harbor Square Theatre, a restored movie theater.

 How to get there: Take the Garden State Parkway to exit 10 (Stone Harbor) or 13 (Avalon).

-What you'll find: Public library, the courthouse, Cape Regional Medical Center, Acme grocery store, McDonald's, Pier 1, Marshall's, TJ Maxx Home, and Staples, a variety of restaurants - including Japanese hibachi, a diner, cafes, sit-down dining, pizza, ice cream, and a tavern.
+What you'll find: Public library, the courthouse, Cape Regional Medical Center, Acme grocery store, McDonald's, Pier 1, TJ Maxx Home, Staples, and a variety of restaurants.
+There are also 30-minute Tesla charging stations at the Acme parking lot.

 How to get there: Take the Garden State Parkway north to exits 9, 10, and 11.
 Exit at any of the three.
 You can also take Route 9 and Route 47 north to CMCH.

 What you'll find: Beaches, restaurants, shopping, and Ocean City's famous boardwalk.